Alma H. Young Emerging Scholar Award

 2. Be making good progress towards the completion of their dissertation; and

-3. The nominee OR the nominator must hold a UAA membership.
+3. The applicant OR their nominator must hold a UAA membership.

 OR